 Independent Contractor Management – A Quick Guide for N.Z Businesses

 Engaging independent contractors can offer flexibility and commercial efficiency for businesses and individuals alike.
-However, if a contractor is later found to be an employee, businesses can face significant liability for arrears, penalties, and personal grievance remedies.
+However, if a contractor is later found to be an employee, businesses can face significant liability for things like arrears, non-compliance with minimum employment standards, penalties, and personal grievance remedies.

 Employees vs Contractors – The Legal Framework